 So what do Bengal cats eat?
 All cats are obligate carnivores.
-We see this every time we search for the best food to feed our furry friends.
 But what exactly does that mean?
 Are Bengal cats different from other cats with regards to what they should be receiving in their diet?

 Is there a difference between a carnivore and an obligate carnivore?
 I’m glad you asked!
 Not all carnivores are obligate, but cats are.